samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ##  Can I buy Tokens with bank transfer?

-Yes, you can buy Tokens with bank transfers (USD, GBP, CHF, EUR, YEN), BTC and ETH.
+Yes, you can buy Tokens with bank transfers (USD, GBP, CHF, EUR, YEN, AED), BTC and ETH.

 ## Can I buy Tokens if I am in US or I am a US citizen?